Nurse Essentials – 15+ Things Every Nurse Needs

 15. Sleep Mask

-Lastly, a sleep mask is an ESSENTIAL for any nurse working the night shift, and if you’re a new nurse… chances are, that’s you.
+A sleep mask is an ESSENTIAL for any nurse working the night shift, and if you’re a new nurse… chances are, that’s you.
 I use the Manta Sleep mask and absolutely love it!
 It stays on my face while I’m sleeping, is completely black out, and allows me to open my eyes if I want to.

 And that is it!
 Your complete list of “nurse must haves” for work.
 Whether you’re a new grad or an experienced nurse I hope that this list of nurse essentials aids you in having a better, more comfortable shift.
 And if there’s anything else that you recommend to have as a nurse, let me know in the comments below!